CLOUDBRIDGE NATURE RESERVE

 - To help reforest those areas which had been converted to cattle pasture.

 Only by experiencing it, can people truly gain an understanding how precious are our diminishing tropical forests.
-We offer opportunities for volunteers and scientific researchers where they can contribute to the well-being of the planet by helping the reforestation project and conduct research studies.
+We offer opportunities for student groups, volunteers and scientific researchers where they can contribute to the well-being of the planet by helping the reforestation project and conduct research studies.

 Between January and May 2012 a brother and sister team of biologists/videographers traveled from Guatemala to Panama, visiting 14 different volunteer projects in conservation, ranging from reforestation and protected areas management to animal rescue centers.
 Cloudbridge was fortunate to have Katie and Mike Garret visit the Cloudbridge project and get hands on experience in conservation and experience the life of a volunteer in a cloud forest.
 Please see the video below of their time and don’t miss the section on the Resplendant Quetzal!